-If there was an Oscar for the best tapas-experience, among the candidates would certainly be Albert Adria's tapas from Tickets in Barcelona: an apparantly very simple apparently simple crouton, with an anchovy and tomato base with garlic scent.
+If there was an Oscar for the best tapas-experience, among the candidates would certainly be Albert Adria's tapas from Tickets in Barcelona: an apparently very simple apparently simple crouton, with an anchovy and tomato base with garlic scent.

 The ideal wine pairing has to effectively counterbalance the saltiness of anchovies.
-So, we should be looking at dry, lean-edged wines with a pronounced minerality, such as a Verdicchio dei Castelli di Jesi DOC, with a well-defined aroma of almond, typical of this varietal.
+So, we should be looking at dry, lean-edged wines with a pronounced mineral content, such as a Verdicchio dei Castelli di Jesi DOC, with a well-defined aroma of almond, typical of this varietal.
 Its finish reveals a hint of greenness.
-Its taste is characterized by a complexity of aroma, length and, above all, a pronounced tangy tone which determines the length and elegance of its capacity to develop; its finish, fresh and pervasive, reveals an agreeable citrusy after-aroma.
+Its taste is characterised by a complexity of aroma, length and, above all, a pronounced tangy tone which determines the length and elegance of its capacity to develop; its finish, fresh and pervasive, reveals an agreeable citrusy after-aroma.

 Staff shortages are hitting the hospitality sector hard, prompting some restaurants to look outside the industry to train those without restaurant experience for life in the kitchen.
 Andrew Friedman finds out more.